What is Colombia known for?

 Colombia is famous for its wild beauty

-Its vast uncharted territory makes the country unique because, literally speaking, there are places where there is almost no human intervention.
+Colombia’s vast, uncharted territory makes it unique because, literally speaking, there are places where there is almost no human intervention.
 These are some of the most well-known places to explore when visiting Colombia.

 16# The rainbow river of Caño Cristales